← Back to 史記

 使 使

 In the fourth year, Wu attacked Chu and took Liu and Qian.
 In the fifth year, they attacked Yue and defeated them.
 In the sixth year, King Zhao of Chu sent Prince Nang Wa to lead troops and attack Wu.
-Wu sent Wu Xi to meet and attack them.
+Wu sent Wu Zixu to meet and attack them.
 He greatly defeated the Chu army at Yu Zhang and took Chu's Ju Chao.

 11